awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

  *For Linux AMIs:*
 +  Root login is locked/disabled
-+  No authorized keys, default passwords or other credentials are included **Load form or Self\-service listings preparation**
++  No authorized keys, default passwords or other credentials are included
 +  All required fields are completed
 +  All values are within specified character limits
 +  All URLs load without error